 However, limiting your global paid search activities to only Google could severely restrict the exposure of your ads, your website traffic, and ultimately your company’s revenue, especially when it comes to certain countries.
 In different locations, the popularity of search engines varies significantly.

 Among PPC providers, Google AdWords and Microsoft’s Bing Ads are the two largest network operators, and both operate under a bid-based model.

 Depending on the market, there may be alternative advertising platforms, which will need to be used in place of, or in addition to AdWords and Bing Ads.
-For example, in Russia, Yandex is the most relevant platform, while in China, Google trails behind rival search engines Baidu and Haosou, which cater to the Chinese audience.
-The screen shot below illustrates how Baidu differentiate as from organic results, and the V1, V2, V3 label shows how long a business has been advertising on Baidu (V3 indicating a longer length of time).
+For example, in Russia, Yandex is the most relevant platform, while in mainland China, Google is blocked and the market is led by Baidu and 360 Search (so.com).
+The screenshot below illustrates how Baidu differentiates ads from organic results, and the V1, V2, V3 label shows how long a business has been advertising on Baidu (V3 indicating a longer length of time).

 As you may have expected however, Google is the top search engine in all but six of the top global markets (and generally by a very substantial margin).

-There are many considerations to make when considering and planning international paid search campaigns.
-It is always worth familiarizing yourself with the markets you are looking to advertise in as each market will be slightly diﬀerent in terms of how users respond.
+There are many considerations to make when planning international paid search campaigns.
+It is always worth familiarising yourself with the markets you are looking to advertise in as each market will be slightly different in terms of how users respond.
 You can check out our blog post on researching new markets to help you find the best opportunities for your business.

 Here are some initial considerations to make before entering a new market: